Our 2025 Home Solar Performance: 5 Years of Real Data

 The Financial Reality

-German residential electricity prices averaged around €0.38/kWh in 2025 — still the highest in the EU despite a slight easing from the 2023 peak of €0.47/kWh.
-Our current electricity contract is slightly lower at €0.29/kWh, however every kWh we produce ourselves is worth substantially more than when we installed the system.
+#In 2025, German residential electricity prices averaged around €0.38/kWh, which remains one of the highest rates in the EU, despite easing slightly from the 2023 peak of €0.47/kWh.
+Our current electricity contract is slightly lower, at €0.29/kWh; however, every kWh that we produce ourselves is now worth substantially more than it was when we installed the system.

 In 2025 we self-consumed 5,761 kWh of solar energy, representing €2,189 in avoided grid costs.
 We also exported 2,833 kWh back to the grid at the current feed-in tariff of ~7.9 ct/kWh, adding around €224 in income.